MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

     return Task.FromResult(true);
 }
 ```

-As its first action within the workflow, the bot should specify to whether to answer or reject the incoming call.
+## After the bot answers

-If the bot decides to answer the call, subsequent actions specified within the workflow will instruct the
+If the bot answers the call, subsequent actions specified within the workflow will instruct the
-**Skype Bot Platform for Calling** to play prompt, record audio, recognize speech, or collect digits from a dial pad.
-The final action of the workflow might be to end the call.
+**Skype Bot Platform for Calling** in the order that they are specified by the workflow.
+The bot could play a prompt, record audio, recognize speech, or collect digits from a dial pad.
+The final action of the workflow should be to end the call.
-The **Skype Bot Platform for Calling** will execute the actions in the order that they are specified by the workflow.

-In the previous code sample, the workflow instructs the bot to answer the incoming call and play a welcome message.

-Next, the following code sample defines a handler that will execute after the welcome message completes,
+This code sample defines a handler that will set up a menu after the welcome message completes.
-to setup a menu.

 ```cs
 private Task OnPlayPromptCompleted(PlayPromptOutcomeEvent playPromptOutcomeEvent)